Theodosius I: Middle reign: 384–387

 Theodosius's second son Honorius was born on 9 December 384 and titled nobilissimus puer (or nobilissimus iuvenis).
 The death of Aelia Flaccilla, Theodosius's first wife and the mother of Arcadius, Honorius, and Pulcheria, occurred by 386.
 She died at Scotumis in Thrace and was buried at Constantinople, her funeral oration delivered by Gregory of Nyssa.
 A statue of her was dedicated in the Byzantine Senate.
 In 384 or 385, Theodosius's niece Serena was married to the magister militum, Stilicho.

-In the beginning of 386, Theodosius's daughter Pulcheria also died.
+In the beginning of 386, Theodosius's daughter Pulcheria also died..
+Her funeral oration was also delivered by Gregory of Nyssa.
 That summer, more Goths were defeated, and many were settled in Phrygia.
 According to the Consularia Constantinopolitana, a Roman triumph over the Gothic Greuthungi was then celebrated at Constantinople.
 The same year, work began on the great triumphal column in the Forum of Theodosius in Constantinople, the Column of Theodosius.
 The Consularia Constantinopolitana records that on 19 January 387, Arcadius celebrated his quinquennalia in Constantinople.
 By the end of the month, there was an uprising or riot in Antioch (modern Antakya).
 The Roman–Persian Wars concluded with the signing of the Peace of Acilisene with Persia.
 By the terms of the agreement, the ancient Kingdom of Armenia was divided between the powers.

 By the end of the 380s, Theodosius and the court were in Milan and northern Italy had settled down to a period of prosperity.
 Peter Brown says gold was being made in Milan by those who owned land as well as by those who came with the court for government service.
 Great landowners took advantage of the court's need for food, "turning agrarian produce into gold", while repressing and misusing the poor who grew it and brought it in.
 According to Brown, modern scholars link the decline of the Roman empire to the avarice of the rich of this era.
 He quotes Paulinus of Milan as describing these men as creating a court where "everything was up for sale".
 In the late 380s, Ambrose, the bishop of Milan took the lead in opposing this, presenting the need for the rich to care for the poor as "a necessary consequence of the unity of all Christians".
 This led to a major development in the political culture of the day called the “advocacy revolution of the later Roman empire".
 This revolution had been fostered by the imperial government, and it encouraged appeals and denunciations of bad government from below.
 However, Brown adds that, "in the crucial area of taxation and the treatment of fiscal debtors, the late Roman state [of the 380s and 390s] remained impervious to Christianity".